KiandaBPM/docs/content/docs/platform/controls/input/list.md

    ![List field Data source options example](/images/list-datasource-options.jpg)

    Select the **Display field**, **Value field** and a field to **Sort by** (the 'Sort by' option appears once you've selected a data source).
+As the datasource chosen in the example is a Kianda process, the fields will appear as form fields.
 Once you've chosen a field to sort by, an additional option - **Direction** - appears, enabling you to choose to sort values in **Ascending** or **Descending** order.
 In the example shown here, Kianda has been chosen as the data source and a field titled 'Type of Training' from a form called 'Training Request' has been chosen as both the Display field and Value field.

    Click on the **Edit conditions** button if you want to add a condition to your List field - for example, if you want to create a cascading list where the options available in a second list are dependent upon the option the user has chosen from a first list.
 To learn more about applying conditions, go to [**Conditions**](/docs/platform/rules/general/add-conditions/) and to find out more about creating cascading lists, watch the video on [**How to create cascading dropdown lists**](/docs/how-to/create-cascading-dropdown-lists/).